-rather earnestly romarked: "Now, there goes my wife to hear Rev. Sam A young lady in Ganeva was Jones tell her faults."
-Then, after an heard to say, "I think Mr. --- is very impressive pause: "Yet when I try to tell her of them there is a terrible "Why?" asked a friend, racket.
-I can't understand women."-"Why, he had the impudence to pro-[Kansas City Times. pose to me in leap year?"-[Geneva
+The carhad just stopped at the Priests of Pallas hall, and a large, genial-faced, jovial kind of a man assisted a lady to alight.
+As the car started again be rather earnestly remarked: "Now, there goes my wife to hear Rev. Sam Jones tell her faults."
+Then, after an impressive pause: "Yet when I try to tell her of them there is a terribla racket.
+I can't understand women,"-Kansas City Times.

 Got Away From Him.

-Landlady (whose attention has been distracted for a moment)-Why, where is Mr. Dumley ?
-I thought he was carving the duck !
+Landlady (whose attention has been distracted for a moment) - Why, where is Mr. Dumley?
+I thought he was carving the duck!

-I was saved but the dawg was killed."
-Mr. Dumley (from under the table)-It's all right, Mrs. Hendricks: I'm after She (shocked): "What a pity!"the duck .- [New York Sun.
+Mr. Dumley (from under the table)-It's all right, Mrs. Headricks; I'm after the duck. - [New York Sun.